isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 non-numeric functions, but the potential confusion doesn't end there.
 Many less type-safe languages have a notion of falsey values---that is, values which can be implicitly converted to a boolean, and elicit false when doing so.
-The number 0 a prototypical example of a falsey value, which unfortunately causes people to equivocate between zero and false.
+The number 0 is a prototypical example of a falsey value, which unfortunately causes people to equivocate between zero and false.

 At risk of stating the obvious, falsey values do not exist in Agda, and more